United Kingdom

 1. Right of Access |

-1 | The legal framework (including jurisprudence) recognises a fundamental right of access to information. | Score 0 for no constitutional right to information, 1 point for a limited constitutional right, 2 points for full constitutional recognition of a public right of access to information. | 2 | NO | 0 | N/A | The United Kingdom does not have a written constitution, instead it has a series of acts that are considered to be an equivalent to the constitution.
-The Human Rights Act 1998 is one of these, however there is no reference to the right to access information. |
+1 | The legal framework (including jurisprudence) recognises a fundamental right of access to information. | Score 0 for no constitutional right to information, 1 point for a limited constitutional right, 2 points for full constitutional recognition of a public right of access to information. | 2 | NO | 0 | Not mentioned | The United Kingdom does not have a written constitution.
+The Human Rights Act 1998, considered to be quasi-constitutional, makes no reference to the right to information. |

 1. Right of Access |

-2 | The legal framework creates a specific presumption in favour of access to all information held by public authorities, subject only to limited exceptions. | No=0, Partially=1, Yes=2 | 2 | YES | 2 | (1) Any person making a request for information to a public authority is entitled (a) to be informed in writing by the public authority whether it holds information of the description specified in the request, and (b) if that is the case, to have that information communicated to him. | |
+2 | The legal framework creates a specific presumption in favour of access to all information held by public authorities, subject only to limited exceptions. | No=0, Partially=1, Yes=2 | 2 | YES | 2 | 1(1) Any person making a request for information to a public authority is entitled (a) to be informed in writing by the public authority whether it holds information of the description specified in the request, and (b) if that is the case, to have that information communicated to him. | |

 1. Right of Access |

 3 | The legal framework contains a specific statement of principles calling for a broad interpretation of the RTI law.
-The legal framework emphasises the benefits of the right to information. | One point for each characteristic. | 2 | NO | 0 | N/A | Not mentioned |
+The legal framework emphasises the benefits of the right to information. | One point for each characteristic. | 2 | NO | 0 | Not mentioned | |

 2. Scope |

-4 | Everyone (including non-citizens and legal entities) has the right to file requests for information. | Score 0 point if only residents/citizens; 1 point for all natural persons; 1 point for legal persons. | 2 | YES | 2 | Section 1.1 "Any person making a request for information to a public General right of access to authority is entitled” information held (a) to be informed in writing by the public authority whether it holds by public information of the description specified in the request, and authorities. (b) if that is the case, to have that information communicated to him." | Expert says: Under UK law the term "person" includes individuals and corporate and unincorporated bodies (Interpretation Act, 1889, now incorporated into the Interpretation Act 1978).
+4 | Everyone (including non-citizens and legal entities) has the right to file requests for information. | Score 0 point if only residents/citizens; 1 point for all natural persons; 1 point for legal persons. | 2 | YES | 2 | 1(1) Any person making a request for information to a public authority is entitled (a) to be informed in writing by the public authority whether it holds information of the description specified in the request, and (b) if that is the case, to have that information communicated to him. | Expert says: Under UK law the term "person" includes individuals and corporate and unincorporated bodies (Interpretation Act, 1889, now incorporated into the Interpretation Act 1978).
 So the UK FOI Act's use of the term "person" in fact covers everyone, regardless of citizenship, legal status or country of residence etc. |

 2. Scope |

-5 | The right of access applies to all material held by or on behalf of public authorities which is recorded in any format, regardless of who produced it. | Score 1-3 points if limited definition of information information such as not "internal documents" or databases excluded, 4 points for all information with no exceptions. | 4 | YES | 4 | Section 84:"information" (subject to sections 51(8) and 75(2)) means information recorded in any form;" | One or two minor exclusions that are not enough to take off points. |
+5 | The right of access applies to all material held by or on behalf of public authorities which is recorded in any format, regardless of who produced it. | Score 1-3 points if limited definition of information information such as not "internal documents" or databases excluded, 4 points for all information with no exceptions. | 4 | YES | 4 | 8.:"information" (subject to sections 51(8) and 75(2)) means information recorded in any form; | The sections noted extend the definition to unrecorded information for their purposes. |

 2. Scope |